Customs Notice 25-11: United States Surtax Order (Steel and Aluminum 2025)

 Exceptions to surtax

-19. In the following scenarios, the importation would not be subject to the surtax:
+24. In the following scenarios, goods identified in Schedule 1 of the United States Surtax Order (Steel and Aluminum 2025) and imported into Canada would not be subject to the surtax:

 - Returning goods that are made in the U.S. and previously imported into Canada and duty-paid – for example, a Canadian tourist or businessperson is returning from the U.S. with goods (such goods would have previously been released and accounted for under the Customs Act before its sale to the Canadian owner).